supermassivedb/supermassive/readme.md

 SuperMassive is a massively scalable, in-memory, distributed, sharded, fault-tolerant, and self-healing key-value database.

 > [!IMPORTANT]
-> SuperMassive is in active development and is not ready for production use.
+> SuperMassive is in active beta development and is not ready for production use.

 ## Features